apify/actor-whitepaper/README.md

 As actors are based on Docker, it takes certain amount of time to spin up the container and launch its main process.
 Doing this for every small HTTP transaction (e.g. API call) is not efficient, even for highly-optimized Docker images.
-For long-running jobs, actor execution might be migrated to another machine, making it unsuitable for databases.
+For long-running jobs, actor execution might be migrated to another machine, making it unsuitable for running databases.

 ## Philosophy